Michal Muller

+He attended Monument High School and matriculated from Central High School.
 He joined the Union Defence Force in 1948, training as a Pilot.
 He served with 2 Squadron SAAF in the Korean War, flying a P-51 Mustang.

 After his return to South Africa he served in various posts, including as Commanding Officer of 1 Squadron SAAF, 24 Squadron SAAF and Fighter Command.

-He was appointed Chief of Air Staff operations in July 1978 before becoming Chief of the Air Force in December 1979.
+He was appointed Chief of Air Staff Operations in July 1978 before becoming Chief of the Air Force in December 1979.

-After his retirement he served as Ambassador to Chile.
+He served as Ambassador to Chile.
+He retired from the SADF in 1988.

+In 2016 he was awarded the Taegeuk Cordon Order of the Military Merit Medal in a ceremony.